appurist/vscode-json-flattener/README.md

 ## Flatten (Selection) `appurist.json-flattener.unpretty`

 This is a convenience function, provided because it was almost free to do so.
 It simply applies a minimal JSON "unpretty" stringify reformatting of the current selection without much whitespace.

+## Flatten (Selection - dotnet__separator) `appurist.json-flattener.selection-dotnet`

+Like `appurist.json-flattener.selection`, this command converts a multi-level JSON, *marked by the current editor text selection*, into single-level JSON block, but uses `__` as the separator rather than the usual `'.'`.
+Once converted, it *replaces* the current selection with the new JSON flattened object.
+This is useful for flattening dotnet's appsettings.json.

 # Visual Demo
 Before flattening: